Best All-Terrain Tires for Snow: 6 Picks for 2026

 Snow grip is not just about tread pattern.
 For all-terrain tires, the best choices typically combine:

 - Snow certification such as the 3PMSF symbol (Three Peak Mountain Snowflake).
-This indicates the tire meets winter performance standards.
+This indicates the tire has passed a defined severe-snow traction test, but it does not make the tire equal to a dedicated winter tire on hard ice.

-- Lots of biting edges from sipes (small slits in the tread blocks) that help the tire “grip” on snow and ice.
+- Lots of biting edges from sipes, which are small slits in the tread blocks that help the tire grip packed snow.

 - Snow self-cleaning tread geometry that helps move slush and packed snow out of the contact patch.

-- Durable sidewalls and construction if you also drive off-road in winter (potholes, rocks, uneven ground).
+- Durable sidewalls and construction if you also drive off-road in winter, over potholes, rocks, ruts, or uneven ground.

 🧭 Quick buying checklist before you choose